-In herbal medicine, the benefits of cinnamon to health are numerous and impressive.
+In herbal medicine, the health benefits of cinnamon are numerous and impressive.
 I’ve written before about how I use a teaspoon of freshly grated varieties in my morning smoothie.

-Using freshly ground is the only way to go, in my opinion.
+Using freshly ground is the best way to go, in my opinion.
 This is especially important if you are using cinnamon for health benefits and not just flavoring recipes.

 Cinnamon Improves Blood Sugar Control